blocksframework/mailer/README.md

 # mailer

-A set of classes related to processing of e-mails
+A set of classes related to processing and sending of e-mails